You can jazz your mornings up by incorporating a blueberry smoothie recipe as part of your breakfast, turning it from bland to appealing.

 Bananas are a sweet complement to the acidic notes of blueberry.
 They also add some bowel-supporting fiber.

-Spinach would be excellent in this smoothie, given you add another element like bananas.
+Spinach would be excellent in this smoothie, given you add another element like bananas (full instructions right here).
 That’s because the mineral taste of spinach may be hard for some people to swallow.

 Masking it with a sweeter fruit makes it more pleasant.
 Here’s a mango smoothie recipe that actually incorporates spinach to make a healthy blend.